OUR VALUE

 ADDITION

-Rössing’s total spend for goods and services for operations was N$3.42 billion during 2022 (2021: N$3.01 billion).
+Rössing’s total spend for goods and services for our operations was N$3.88 billion during 2023 (2022: N$3.42 billion).

 Preferential procurement and enterprise development

-We remain committed to supporting government development initiatives and the New Equitable Economic Empowerment Framework (“NEEEF”) through preferential procurement.
+We remain committed to supporting Government development initiatives and the New Equitable Economic Empowerment Framework (“NEEEF”) through preferential procurement.
 As such, we support local suppliers and continue to enhance our data regarding supplier ownership and employment statistics, which we also report on a quarterly basis to the Namibia Competition Commission.

-Of our Namibian spend, 60% (2021: 62%) came from suppliers that confirmed majority Namibian ownership, while 88% (2021: 90%) of the total Namibian spend came from suppliers that employ 75% or more Namibians in their workforce.
+Of our Namibian spend, 57% (2022: 60%) came from suppliers that confirmed majority Namibian ownership, while 86% (2022: 88%) of the total Namibian spend came from suppliers that employ 75% or more Namibians in their workforce.

 Summary of Rössing Uranium’s value addition

 Rössing’s activities in Namibia lead to a long chain of value addition throughout the economy.
 As a major player in the procurement of goods and services, Rӧssing makes a significant contribution to economic development and the creation of prosperity for communities.
-Our business provides a strong base for economic growth in communities located in the Erongo region and in Namibia as a whole.
-Our economic contribution comprises the value we add by paying wages, employee benefits and government taxes and royalties, as well as by making dividend and interest payments and retaining capital to invest in the growth of the mine.
+Our business provides a strong base for economic growth in communities located in the Erongo Region and in Namibia as a whole.
+Our economic contribution comprises the value we add by paying wages, employee benefits and Government taxes and royalties, as well as by making dividend and interest payments and by retaining capital to invest in the growth of the mine.